The Clear Edge

 The $35K Quarterly Cost of Feel-Good Offsites for $100K–$150K Teams

-Offsites that feel productive but don’t hold for 90 days create a very specific pattern.
+Offsites that feel productive but don’t hold for 90 days follow a very specific pattern.

-Three weeks later, the team’s back in old grooves.
-Misalignment resurfaces.
-Priorities drift.
-You’re redoing work that should’ve shipped once.
+Three weeks later, the team is back in old grooves.
+Misalignment resurfaces, priorities drift, and you’re redoing work that should have shipped once.

 That isn’t culture building.
-It’s $35K quarterly in wasted execution for a founder like Paulo, stable at $128K/month, who thought his offsites were working.
+It’s $35K in wasted execution every quarter for a founder like Paulo, stable at $128K/month, who thought his offsites were working.

-Paulo’s team of 7 delivered well.
-Revenue consistent.
-But every quarter, drift appeared:
+Paulo’s team of seven delivered well, and revenue stayed consistent, but every quarter drift appeared:

 • Client work priorities misaligned (sales wanted premium, delivery optimized for volume)